-There are often a lot of questions about what type of flooring you can lay in a manufactured home.
-Most times when a manufactured home is purchased it will have carpet and linoleum.
+There are often a lot of questions about what type of flooring you can lay in a double wide mobile home.
+Most times when a mobile home is purchased it will have carpet and linoleum.
 We wanted to upgrade our home and after talking with a hardwood flooring company, we chose to go with hardwood floors.
-A manufactured home is assembled and brought out to a location in two separate pieces.
-It is then put together on site and they are also known as a double-wide or modular home.
+A double wide mobile home is assembled and brought out to a location in two separate pieces and then put together on site.

-What Type of Hardwood Flooring to Use in a Manufactured Home
+What Type of Hardwood Flooring to Use in a Mobile Home

-How to Install Hardwood Floors in a Manufactured Home
+How to Install Hardwood Floors in a Mobile Home

 These are the steps that we took when laying our hardwood flooring.